Discover how Fairgen evaluates the validity of synthetic respondents to revolutionize market research with reliable granular insights.

 All of the datasets included between 10,000 and 14,500 samples.
 A box plot of the number of samples in all the datasets is provided below.
 The majority of the datasets have between 10,000 and 11,000 samples.

-Generating a Fairboost depends on the training data.
+Generating a fairset depends on the training data.
 We take this into account by averaging over 3 random training/ground truth partitions of each dataset.
 In each partition, we allocate 1,000 samples for training; the remaining samples serve as the ground truth.
 This enables us to estimate both the expected ESS and its variance.

 The mean ESS for all of the datasets was 2.855, with a standard deviation of 0.156.
 The mean ESS for each dataset was in the range of [1.85, 3.33].
 Below, we show the relationship between ESS and the segment size before boosting with synthetic data.
 We show the mean ESS as a dark line, and the interquartile region is shaded in the background.
 Smoothing with a rolling window of size ten was applied to data for visualization purposes.
-Smaller segments benefit the most from Fairboost.
+Smaller segments benefit the most from Fairgen.
 The smallest segments have an ESS of around 3.5, which represents a 3.5x increase in the quality of the estimation of the ground truth distribution!
 As the number of training samples increases, the ESS factor decreases due to the training data better approximating the ground truth distribution.

 Conclusion